 - Does not inform or determine the outcome of planning applications

-The SHELAA itself is updated and published annually and includes a trajectory of future land supply from available, suitable and achievable sites.
-The 2019 SHELAA will be published on this webpage in early 2020.
+The SHELAA is updated and published annually, in accordance with the methodology above, and includes a trajectory of future land supply from available, suitable and achievable sites.
+The current SHELAA can be downloaded below:

 How to submit a site

 - Landowners/agents wishing to promote land for development may submit sites for assessment in the SHELAA